Andre-cmd-rgb/Andre-Cmd-Rgb/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on idk
+- 🔭 I’m currently working on Star-Os
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning linux (how it works)
-- I’m looking to collaborate on Cherry Corporation